winged-voices/winged-voices/README.md

 	- I can and have edited a JSON file, situationally, without screwing it up??? (work. customer service!)
  	- i think this is the "where's the bathroom / i speak english" level of dropped-in immersion

-<small>(also, XML: which I also use at work, but I feel like XML is kind of cheater markup if you're the one defining the tags.
+<sup>(also, XML: which I also use at work, but I feel like XML is kind of cheater markup if you're the one defining the tags.
 Yes, I can follow my own rules in such a way that a computer knows the difference between two things, I guess?
 Which is, I guess, sort of all code is, but.
 It's like saying I speak my own conlang well.
-Yes, it has phonemes and grammatical structures I didn't invent but I didn't have to learn it.)</small>
+Yes, it has phonemes and grammatical structures I didn't invent but I didn't have to learn it.)</sup>

 #### programming
 - SQL ✔ just basics, but i have a shiny certificate and all that